 Sadly many women do not seek help for abortion-related problems until about five to twelve years after the abortion.
 In the intervening time they may suffer profoundly as some of these symptoms may periodically recur.
 Various methods may be tried to manage the resulting pain: alcohol, prescription drugs and illegal drugs, promiscuity, hyper-activity (workaholism), punishing oneself by being in an abusive relationship or developing eating disorders, for example.
 Others may attempt to replace the lost baby by becoming pregnant again, and others reenact both the pregnancy and abortion, hoping to make the experience routine and non-traumatic (or to punish themselves).
 Unfortunately, each of these strategies produces additional pain and problems.

-Project Rachel began over fifteen years ago as an outreach of the Catholic Church to women, men and families who have been affected by abortion.
+Project Rachel Ministry began in 1984 ago as an outreach of the Catholic Church to women, men and families who have been affected by abortion.
 The Church is a place of healing.
-It speaks the truth about abortion to men and women contemplating this action.
-‘Don’t do it!
-It is wrong and it will hurt you and the baby,’ but it also speaks the full truth: ‘If you have had an abortion, God’s mercy is great enough to forgive that, too.’
+It speaks the full truth: ‘If you have had an abortion, God’s mercy is great enough to forgive that, too.’
 Jesus offers forgiveness and healing.
-He offers the hope and promise of resurrection and reunion with the child who is waiting for his parents in heaven.
+He offers the hope and promise of resurrection and reunion with the child who is entrusted to the Father’s mercy.

-Sr. Paula Vandegaer is a Licensed Clinical Social Worker, Executive Director of International Life Services and Editor of Living World magazine.
+Sr. Paula Vandegaer (1939-2021) was a Licensed Clinical Social Worker, Executive Director of International Life Services and Editor of Living World magazine.